k40-random-entropy/k40-radioactive-randomness/08_DELIVERY_SECURITY.md

 ## Customer Workflow

-1. Customer sends their PGP public key to the project owner.
+1. The customer sends their PGP public key to the project owner.
+2. The project owner encrypts the ZIP file using AES‑256 encryption.
-2. The project owner encrypts files and/or text directly for that key.
+3. The project owner encrypts the AES‑256 key with the customer’s PGP public key.
+4. The project owner sends the ZIP file and the encrypted AES‑256 key to the email address specified by the customer.
-3. The customer decrypts the data locally using their private key.
+5. The customer decrypts the data locally using their private key.

-This workflow eliminates the need for password transmission.

 ## Supported Key Types